Dr Guthrie's List D Schools, Edinburgh.

 _________________________________________________________________________

-The use of transportation as a form of punishment, was outlawed by the Penal Servitude Act of 1857 (20 and 21 Vict. c.
+The use of transportation as a form of punishment was outlawed by the Penal Servitude Act of 1857 (20 and 21 Vict. c.
 3).

 Children who would have been transported to Australia, as convicts, prior to 1854,

-now had to be housed in the new industrial, reform,
+Now had to be housed in the new industrial, reform,

-or "ragged schools," as Guthrie referred to them.
+Or "ragged schools," as Guthrie referred to them.

-Guthrie studied surgery and anatomy at Edinburgh University, under Dr Robert Knox,
+Guthrie studied surgery and anatomy at Edinburgh University, under Dr Robert Knox.

-but then concentrated on theology.
+But then concentrated on theology.

 Robert Knox was a Scottish anatomist, best known for his involvement in the